AWiderDotNET/Services/catalog/spellchecking.md

 Next, I:

-* Installed node 16 (I use nvm, so it was `nvm install 16.x` and then `nvm use [version I installed]`).
+* Installed node 18 (I use nvm, so it was `nvm install 18.x` and then `nvm use [version I installed]`).
 * Installed cSpell globally (`npm i -g cSpell`)
 * Ran the same cSpell command locally that I'd set up GitHub Actions to do, e.g. `cspell --config ./cSpell.json "content/**/*.md" --no-progress`
   * The `--no-progress` cuts down on noise a lot when you're just looking for errors, since it doesn't output every file name.

-### The Fun Part: Addressing Findings!
+### The Fun Part: Addressing Findings

 Look over the cSpell results.
-If you're using VS Code, you can click on a finding and it'll take you right there in the editor.
+If you're running the cSpell command from within VS Code, you can click on a finding and it'll take you right there in the editor.

 cSpell findings typically fell into a few categories: